AMVCA for Best Actor in a Drama

 The Africa Magic Viewers' Choice Award for Best Actor in a Drama is an award presented annually by Multichoice.
 It has been awarded since the 1st Africa Magic Viewers' Choice Awards to an actor who has delivered an outstanding performance in a leading role in an African drama film.

 The first Africa Magic Viewers' Choice Award ceremony was held in 2013 with OC Ukeje receiving the award for Two Brides and a Baby (2011).
 In 2015, Ukeje received the honour again for his performance in Confusion Na Wa.
 As of 2024, OC Ukeje is the most honoured actor with two awards.
 David Ezekiel is the youngest recipient at age 24 for Blood Vessel to be nominated.
-The recent winner is Wale Ojo for Breath of Life (2023).
+The recent winner is Uzor Arukwe for Colours of Fire (2026).